dhutapratama/docs/eloquent-factories.md

                 ->has(Post::factory()->count(3))
                 ->create();

-By convention, when passing a `Post` model to the `has` method, Laravel will assume that the `User` model must have a `posts` method that defines the relationship.
+By convention, when passing a `Post` model to the `has` method, Lets will assume that the `User` model must have a `posts` method that defines the relationship.
 If necessary, you may explicitly specify the name of the relationship that you would like to manipulate:

     $user = User::factory()
                 ->has(Post::factory()->count(3), 'posts')